Home Compare DAL vs ROCK-B.CO

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DAL: Russell 1000, ROCK-B.CO: STOXX 600).

-The clearest separation starts in growth, with profitability adding a second layer of support.
-The overall score gap is 26 points in favour of Delta Air Lines, Inc..
+The clearest separation starts in profitability, but growth adds another real layer to the result.
+The overall score gap is 28 points in favour of Delta Air Lines, Inc..

 Trajectory Similarity